Pay

 Lower quartile19%81%

-In addition to these figures, 60% of our Senior Leadership Team (staff on grade KR13 and above or with a salary of at least £58,784 from April 2024) are women but the fact that over 80% of our mid to lower grade roles are carried out by women drives our gender pay gap figure up.
+In addition to these figures, 60% of our Senior Leadership Team (staff on grade KSK and above or with a salary of at least £60,800 from April 2025) are women but the fact that over 80% of our mid to lower grade roles are carried out by women drives our gender pay gap figure up.

 Read more about our senior staff, their grades, roles and responsibilities: